 Over the 20-year period, 1993 to 2012, hurricanes and tropical storms made up 40.4 percent of total catastrophe losses, followed by tornado losses (36.0 percent), winter storms (7.1 percent), terrorism (6.3 percent), earthquakes and other geologic events (4.7 percent), wind/hail/flood (3.8 percent) and fire (1.7 percent).
 Civil disorders, water damage and utility services disruption combined represented less than 1 percent.
 Each year about 6 percent of homeowners file claims.

-- Forecast for Atlantic Hurricane Season: In May 2014 the National Oceanic and Atmospheric Administration (NOAA) predicted a near-normal or below-normal 2014 Atlantic hurricane season.
-NOAA’s Climate Prediction Center projected eight to 13 named storms (winds of 39 mph or more), with three to six becoming hurricanes (winds of 74 mph or higher) and of them, one or two becoming major hurricanes (winds of 111 mph or higher).
+- Forecast for the Atlantic Hurricane Season: In May 2015 the National Oceanic and Atmospheric Administration (NOAA) predicted a below-normal 2015 Atlantic hurricane season.
+NOAA’s Climate Prediction Center projected six to 11 named storms (winds of 39 mph or more), with three to six becoming hurricanes (winds of 74 mph or higher) and of those, zero to two becoming major hurricanes (winds of 111 mph or higher).
 However, NOAA cautions that even a below-average season can still be active in terms of landfalls and damage, and that preparedness is crucial no matter the outlook.